rcgray/free-genai-bootcamp-2025/visual-novel/dev/README.old.md

 With multiple difficulty levels from beginner to advanced, this game creates an engaging environment where language acquisition happens naturally through meaningful interactions rather than rote memorization.

 A visual novel game designed to help English speakers learn Japanese through interactive storytelling and gameplay, powered by a Large Language Model for dynamic dialog generation.
-The application uses Phaser 3 to create an immersive visual novel interface.
+The application uses Streamlit as the web framework with an embedded Phaser game for the visual novel interface.

 ## Technical Implementation